eddwang/Monkeypox-Map/README.md

 Utilizes CDC's monkeypox data to create a choropleth map of the confirmed cases in the US

 ## Description:
-This Python application uses BeautifulSoup, Selenium, and RegEx to read the HTML of the [CDC's 2022 US Monkeypox Map](https://www.cdc.gov/poxvirus/monkeypox/response/2022/us-map.html) in order to retrieve the number of confirmed cases of monkeypox for each state.
+This Python application uses BeautifulSoup, Selenium, and RegEx to read the HTML of the [CDC's 2022 US Monkeypox Map](https://www.cdc.gov/poxvirus/monkeypox/response/2022/us-map.html) to retrieve the number of confirmed monkeypox cases for each state.
 The corresponding data is then mapped using Pandas, Folium, and WebBrowser.

-I hope to implement pop-ups whenever the user hovers over a state to display the confirmed cases of the corresponding state.

 ![Sample Image](./images/sample_image.png)